rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 export default Firebase;
 {{< /highlight >}}

 Check yourself which common implementation details where taken from the two higher-order components.
 The only thing changed in this extracted function are the `next()` and `fallback()` callback functions.
-That's where we can implement the specific implementation details of every higher-order component (local state for authentication, redirect for authorization) that uses this Firebase instance method now.
-Let's use this function first in the authentication higher-order component:
+That's where we can implement the specific implementation details of every higher-order component (local state for authentication, redirect for authorization) that uses this new method now.
+Let's use this function first in the authentication higher-order component and provide both callback functions as "next" and "fallback":

 {{< highlight javascript "hl_lines=8 9 10 11 12 13 14 15" >}}
 ...